sanskritisp/FoodGuide/README.md

+Hey everyone!!

 THIS IS A FOOD GUIDE.
-You will find here different ratings on variety of dishes.
+You will find here different varieties of dishes with my ratings on it.

-Completed through reactJs and styled using css.
+Completed through reactJs, structured with Html and styled with CSS.

 Hope you will like it!